anki/cozmo-python-sdk/docs/source/tutorial-beginner.rst

 For your first program, you will tell Cozmo to drive in a straight line for three seconds.
 This program will give you a simple overview of the programming process, as well as some of the building blocks necessary for the programs to work.

 1. In your source code editor, create a new document (*File -> New Document*).
-Free source code editors, such as `Atom <https://atom.io>`_ , `Sublime <https://www.sublimetext.com>`_ , or `TextWrangler <http://www.barebones.com/products/textwrangler>`_ can be found online.
+Free source code editors, such as `PyCharm Community Edition <https://www.jetbrains.com/pycharm/`_ , `Atom <https://atom.io>`_ , `Sublime <https://www.sublimetext.com>`_ , or `TextWrangler <http://www.barebones.com/products/textwrangler>`_ can be found online.
 Anki does not provide tech support for third-party source code editors.
 2. First, you need to tell the program to import some important information.
 Type the following lines into your document exactly as shown:

 .. code-block:: python